HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_model_agnostic_xai/shap.rst

     \phi_s(x_A) = f(s_{+x_A}) - f(s_{-x_A})

-For the weights we need to consider that the larger and smaller set have the highest weight [#weights]_
+For the weights we need to consider that the larger and smaller set have the highest weight.
+For more detail on how the weights are computed, watch: https://www.youtube.com/watch?v=UJeu29wq7d0

 To calculate each of those marginal contributions, we're required to determine the predicted value across all potential feature subsets.
 This necessitates computing the prediction a total of :math:`2^K` times, considering every possible combination of features.
 Theoretically, model retraining for each subset is necessary, but SHAP approximates these predictions by leveraging the model trained on the entire set.
 Indeed, we can use this model to run inference on various coalitions by manipulating feature values—often by shuffling or altering them—and estimate the impact of different feature subsets without the need for full retraining.